rl-institut/oemof-B3/docs/model_pipeline.rst

 A preprocessed datapackage represents an instance of an :class:`oemof.solph.EnergySystem`.

 A datapackage is a collection of data in form of csv-files and metadata in form of a json.
-The data consists one file for all busses and one for each component, stored in :file:`results/<scenario>/preprocessed/data/elements` (scalar data) and :file:`results/<scenario>/preprocessed/data/sequences` (time series for e.g. renewable feed-in or demand profiles), stored in separate folders.
+The data consists of one file for all busses and one for each component, stored in :file:`results/<scenario>/preprocessed/data/elements` (scalar data) and :file:`results/<scenario>/preprocessed/data/sequences` (time series for e.g. renewable feed-in or demand profiles), stored in separate folders.